svlesiv/would-you-rather/README.md

 # Would You Rather...?
 This application was built with React & Redux for Udacity course.
 The application is an imitation of 'Would you rather' game.
-It allows a user to login, answer questions, create his/her own questions, and see questions statistic.
+It allows a user to log in, answer questions, create his/her own questions, and see questions statistic.

 ![](./public/would-you-rather.gif)